dougdyson/polylog/README.md

 * Monitoring participation is difficult
 * Gauging comprehension is difficult
 * Measuring progress is difficult
-* Improvement opportuntities can be challening to spot
+* Improvement opportuntities can be challenging to spot
 * Need to innovate to stay competitive

 ---